spicelang/spice/docs/docs/language/methods.md

 title: Methods
 ---

 Methods in Spice basically are [functions](../functions) / [procedures](../procedures), assigned to a struct.
 Within methods, fields of the parent struct can be accessed like this: `this.fieldName`.

+## Usage

 A basic setup with one struct field, as well es a getter and a setter could look like this:
 ```spice